It’s official. Cryptocurrency is impossible to ignore.

 But how does the system actually work?
 Who runs it, and how do they record all of the information?
 How does the network protect itself from fraud or hacking attempts?

-It all comes down to revolutionary technology called blockchain.
+It all comes down to a revolutionary technology called blockchain.

 Blockchain is a digital ledger that stores information.
 It’s similar to a traditional payment ledger but is much more secure, transparent, and accurate.